pism/pism/doc/sphinx/manual/practical-usage/mass-conservation.rst

 - `tendency_of_ice_mass_due_to_flow` is the change in ice mass corresponding to flux divergence
-- `tendency_of_ice_mass_due_to_conservation_error` is the artificial change in ice mass needed to preserve non-negativity of ice thickness.
-While PISM's mass transport scheme is not proven to be mass-conserving *in every case* (see :cite:`JaroschSchoofAnslow2013`), in most simulations the field is uniformly zero.
+- `tendency_of_ice_mass_due_to_conservation_error` is the artificial change in ice mass needed to "balance the books".
+This includes changes needed to preserve non-negativity of ice thickness. [#f1]_
 - `tendency_of_ice_mass_due_to_surface_mass_balance` is the change due to the surface mass balance; note that this is *not* the same as the provided SMB: in ablation areas this is the *effective* mass balance taking into account the amount of ice present